caukub/mcgui-de/src/administration/domains.md

 There are even free domains, such as *.tk* or *.cf*, which can be registered with the registrar Freenom.
 These domains can be problematic for other reasons, but if it is a serious project, they are not suitable even on the principle of trustworthiness, as they are often used by scammers.
 If you are serious about your project, it is advisable to consider buying a domain with a typical ending such as `.com` or `.net` which is more credible and does not carry any hidden hooks.

 Once a domain is registered, sensitive data of the domain owner can be seen in the [WHOIS](#whois) registry.
 Read more [here](#whois-privacy).
 However, it may not be a good idea to fill in false information during registration for this reason.
-You may be either automatically or purposely prompted to verify your details, and since you are in breach of the terms of registration, you run the risk of losing your domain.
-However, you would probably only be prompted to correct the details.
+You may be either automatically or purposely asked to verify your details, and since you are in breach of the terms of registration, you run the risk of losing your domain.
+However, you would probably only be asked to correct the details.

 Domains with some TLDs may only be registered for a specific purpose or for persons/organisations based in a specific area, see e.g. [TLD *.us*](https://developers.cloudflare.com/registrar/top-level-domains/us-domains/#registration-requirements-for-us-domains).
 Failure to do so will result in a breach of the terms of registration, for which the domain may be cancelled.